-The target allocation to Real Assets is 10% with will include flexible rebalancing given the public/private composition of this asset class.
-Generally, the public actual allocation will be kept within 30% (or ± 32%) of this target allocation objective.
+The target allocation to Real Assets will include flexible rebalancing given the public/private composition of this asset class.
+Generally, the public actual allocation will be kept within $\pm 2.5\%$ of this target allocation objective.

 Investments will primarily be characterized by their underlying holdings of asset types.
 The real assets investment program will be comprised of both public and private real asset strategies.
 The following strategies will be considered as appropriate for consideration and implementation within LACERS' real assets investment program: